 The Necklace Affair: A Scandal that Hastened the Fall of the Monarchy

-The Queen's necklace affair remains one of the most sensational scandals of the Ancien Régime.
-This audacious swindle, which broke out in 1785, irreparably tarnished the reputation of Marie-Antoinette and helped fuel the popular hatred that would lead to the French Revolution four years later.
+The Queen’s Necklace Affair remains one of the most sensational scandals of the Ancien Régime.
+This audacious fraud, which broke out in 1785, irreparably tarnished Marie-Antoinette’s reputation and helped fuel the popular hatred that would lead to the French Revolution four years later.

 The Diamond Necklace: An Extraordinary Jewel

 It all began with an exceptional necklace created by the Parisian jewelers Boehmer and Bassenge.
 Composed of 647 diamonds weighing 2,800 carats, this masterpiece of jewelry was intended for Louis XV’s mistress, Madame du Barry.
-But the king’s death in 1774 left the jewelers with this unsold jewel of colossal value: 1.6 million livres, equivalent to several million euros today.
+But the king’s death in 1774 left the jewelers with this unsold piece worth a colossal sum: 1.6 million livres, equivalent to several million euros today.

 The jewelers repeatedly tried to sell the necklace to Marie-Antoinette, but the queen consistently refused, considering the price exorbitant and preferring that the money be devoted to the royal navy.